renhaoh/IKSHighlander/jehms/README.md

 ```
 pg_ctl -D /usr/local/var/postgres start
 ```
-if you do not want to run postgres on startup.
+if you do not want to run postgres on startup of your machine.

+Navigate to the /app directory before moving on to the next steps.
 ### Install necessary packages:
 ```
 npm install